 (3) If the Department of Public Works determines that an existing water main to which connection will be made is too small to serve its existing customer load, the load which will be imposed by the new subdivision, and any likely future subdivision between the existing main and the new subdivision, the developer shall replace those parts of the existing water mains that are deemed inadequate with mains of adequate diameter.

-(4 ) Water pipes and related equipment such as hydrants and main shutoff valves shall be constructed to serve all lots on each street in the subdivision in conformity with specifications of the Department, of Public Works and Fire Department.
+(4 ) Water pipes and related equipment such as hydrants and main shutoff valves shall be constructed to serve all lots on each street in the subdivision in conformity with specifications of the Department of Public Works and Fire Department.
 Hydrants shall be provided and placed at intervals of not more than 400 feet along each street.
 Pipe and fitting sizes and materials shall be as determined by the Department of Public Works.

 (5) In a subdivision of more than 12 lots which will not be served by the Town water supply under the preceding section, the developer may be required to install a common water supply system.
-Such system shall consist of a water supply of adequate quantity and quality to meet public water supply standards, a distributions system serving all lots in the subdivision with pipes and fittings of sufficient size to meet Department of Public Works standards for the Town system.
-If the developer owns or controls other property contiguous with the proposed subdivision, the number of possible lots in that parcel or parcels shall be added to the number of lots in the proposed subdivision to determine whether the twelve-lot threshold is meet.
+Such system shall consist of a water supply of adequate quantity and quality to meet public water supply standards, a distribution system serving all lots in the subdivision with pipes and fittings of sufficient size to meet Department of Public Works standards for the Town system.
+If the developer owns or controls other property contiguous with the proposed subdivision, the number of possible lots in that parcel or parcels shall be added to the number of lots in the proposed subdivision to determine whether the twelve-lot threshold is met.

 B. Sanitary sewer.
 If a subdivision is located within 1,500 feet of the Town sanitary sewer system, the developer shall connect to the Town system.
-The distance shall be measured along Town ways, public or not public and ways in any authorized subdivision from the Town sewer system to the center line of the nearest lot in the subdivision.
+The distance shall be measured along Town ways, public or not public, and ways in any authorized subdivision from the Town sewer system to the center line of the nearest lot in the subdivision.
 The actual sewer need not follow Town ways.
 The design shall require approval by the Board of Health and the Department of Public Works.
 The Board will not waive this requirement simply because lift stations or individual unit pumps will be required in order to discharge into the Town system.

-(1) All manholes, pipes, and fittings installed shall become Town property from the time it is found free of defects and is placed in normal service.
+(1) All manholes, pipes, and fittings installed shall become Town property from the time they are found free of defects and are placed in normal service.
 The developer shall also install provisions to connect existing and authorized streets, and for connecting all properties abutting the streets in which the sewer is laid.
 The developer shall reimburse the Town for the cost of repairs to such pipes, manholes, and fittings that are required within five years after being placed in normal service.
 A guarantee bond may be required.

 (2) If sewers are installed in streets in another uncompleted subdivision, the installing developer shall have a claim for the other developer's share of the proportional cost of the installation against that other developer.